Joseph Justus Scaliger: The Netherlands

 Scaliger's home in Leiden, Breestraat 113, in 2010.

-Scaliger's opinion on Leiden and its university library in 1606:[Leiden is situated in] a marsh in the midst of marshes, Here is the great convenience of a library so that students can study.
+Scaliger's opinion on Leiden and its university library in 1606: [Leiden is situated in] a marsh in the midst of marshes, Here is the great convenience of a library so that students can study.
 Scaligerana Ou Bons Mots, etc., 1695.

 When Justus Lipsius retired from the University of Leiden in 1590, the university and its protectors, the States-General of the Netherlands and the Prince of Orange, resolved to appoint Scaliger as his successor.
-He declined; he hated lecturing, and there were those among his friends who erroneously believed that with the success of Henry IV learning would flourish, and Protestantism would be no barrier to his advancement.
-The invitation was renewed in the most flattering manner a year later; the invitation stated Scaliger would not be required to lecture, and that the university wished only for his presence, while he would be able to dispose of his own time in all respects.
-This offer Scaliger accepted provisionally.
-Midway through 1593, he set out for the Netherlands, where he would pass the remaining sixteen years of his life, never returning to France.
-His reception at Leiden was all that he could have wished for.
-He received a handsome income; he was treated with the highest consideration.
-His supposed rank as a prince of Verona, a sensitive issue for the Scaligeri, was recognized.
-Leiden lying between The Hague and Amsterdam, Scaliger was able to enjoy, besides the learned circle of Leiden, the advantages of the best society of both these capitals.
-For Scaliger was no hermit buried among his books; he was fond of social intercourse and was himself a good talker.
+He declined; he disliked lecturing, and some among his friends believed, mistakenly, that with the success of Henry IV learning would flourish in France and Protestantism would be no barrier to his advancement.
+The invitation was renewed a year later on the terms that Scaliger would not be required to lecture, and that the university wished only for his presence, leaving him free to dispose of his own time.
+Scaliger accepted this offer provisionally.
+Midway through 1593 he set out for the Netherlands, where he passed the remaining sixteen years of his life, never returning to France.
+He received a substantial income and was treated with considerable deference; his claimed rank as a prince of Verona, a sensitive issue for the Scaligeri, was recognised.
+As Leiden lies between The Hague and Amsterdam, Scaliger was able to move in the social circles of both cities as well as the scholarly circle of Leiden.